 - i.
 The concept of justice or Dharma in Indian thought - ii.
 Dharma as the foundation of legal ordering in Indian thought. - iii.
-The concept and various theories of justice in the western thought. - iv.
-Various theoretical bases of justice: the liberal contractual tradition, the liberal utilitarian tradition and the liberal moral tradition.
+The concept and various theories of justice in the western thought.

 5. Relation between Law and Justice

 - i.
 Equivalence Theories Justice as nothing more than the positive law of the stronger class. - ii.
 Dependency theories For its realization justice depends on law, but justice is not the same as law. - iii.
 The independence of justice means to end relationship of law and justice The relationship in the context of the Indian constitutional ordering. - iv.
 Analysis of selected cases of the Supreme Court where the judicial process can be seen as influenced by theories of justice. - v.
 Interpretation of Statutes, reasoning, logical, Judicial reasoning